 Krochet Kids Review: Making Washington Proud

-I hope you’ll forgive me for this indulgence, but I just have to take a moment to talk about the pride I feel for my home state.
+I hope you’ll forgive me for this indulgence, but I have to take a moment to talk about the pride I feel for my home state.
 The mountains are incredible, the hiking and biking and boating are bar none, and the shorelines are infinite.
 I know it is often said, but it is true that this land inspires people to do better.
-Many times over (I have honestly lost count), I have discovered a brand, fallen in love, and then later found out it is either based in Washington State, or the founders are from here originally.
+Many times over, I have discovered a brand, fallen in love, only to find a connection to Washington State.
 An example of this is present in Krochet Kids, a nonprofit started by a trio of childhood friends.

 Getting It Right

-For fans of the brand, they’ve included a special label on each item featuring the signature of the woman who made it.
-Go to the website to read the story of your garment’s maker, and then get in touch with her directly, via the comments.
-Not only do you get to observe, first-hand, the impact your purchase made on someone else’s life, you also get to infuse your purchase with a story, connecting you with this piece in a very real way.
+For fans of the brand, they’ve included a unique label on each item featuring the signature of the woman who made it.
+Go to the website to read the story of your garment’s maker.
+You can even get in touch with her directly, via the comments.
+Not only do you get to observe, first-hand, the impact your purchase made on someone else’s life, you also get to infuse your possession with a story, connecting you with this piece in an authentic way.

 Spotlight On: Laker Rose